QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 }
 ```

 But, it's limited to subclasses.
-Java Generics allow us to factorize methods with the same code but no useful polymorphism usable:
+Java Generics allow us to factorize methods with the same code <small>(and with no useful polymorphism usable)</small>:

 ```java
 public static Integer firstElement(Integer[] array){